.me: Sunrise, land rush, and open registration periods

 On 6 May 2008, the .me registry opened the sunrise period for all eligible trademark holders anywhere in the world.

 Throughout June and July 2008, multiple land rush applications were received, which resulted in more than 2,500 land rush auctions that were held during July and August 2008.
 Go Live was opened on 17 July 2008 when registrations were made available for all unreserved .me domains via various registrars.

 During the .me land rush auction period, more than US$2,000,000 was generated with names like insure.me and sync.me going to the highest bidder.

 At the beginning of August 2008, 100,000 .me domain names were registered.
 Sources say part of the worldwide appeal for the .me domain is the marketing aspect.

 In 2008 in terms of the number of Web pages indexed by Google among all TLDs, .me sites have enjoyed the fastest growth with more than 50% a month.
 In the same year, .me topped its potential rivals .mobi and .asia in Alexa Internet top one million websites with 341 .me sites versus 233 .mobi sites and 86 .asia sites.
 Extra potential of .me is revealed considering the fact that .mobi was launched two years before .me and .asia four months before .me.

 By the middle of February 2009, 200,000 .me domain names were registered.

 On 15 May 2009, the number of registered .me domain names rose to 250,000.

 In less than a year .me became more popular than .asia, .jobs, .coop, .aero, .int, .mil, .museum, .name, .pro, .tel, .travel, and 200 other country code top-level domains.

 .me domain statistics

 By 2010, over 320,000 .me domains had been purchased, making it the fastest-selling top-level domain in history.

-By March 30, 2016, the .me domain space had reached over one million domain registrations.
+By 30 March 2016, the .me domain space had reached over one million domain registrations.

 Known hacks

 Most .me domain names were purchased as domain hacks in English and, to a lesser extent, Dutch; 71% of names were applied for by applicants in the United States.
-Because of the possibility of owning pure verb and noun combinations, their prices have stayed high: during the sunrise period, insure.me went for $68,005, and judge.me sold for $8000 in 2011.
+Because of the possibility of owning pure verb and pronoun combinations, their prices have stayed high: during the sunrise period, insure.me went for $68,005, and judge.me sold for $8000 in 2011.